<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 What Is a DDoS Attack?

-It’s the same concept as a DoS, but instead of sending traffic from a single system, there is an army of systems that coordinate an overwhelming amount of network traffic to one target.
+It’s the same concept as a Denial-of-service attack (DoS), but instead of sending traffic from a single system, there is an army of systems that coordinate an overwhelming amount of network traffic to one target.
 How can a single cybercriminal find that kind of artillery?
 Botnets.
 Through the use of malware, hackers are able to enlist thousands of infected systems to wait for their command, then send them all in the direction of their target at the same time.

 DDoS in the Wild